Franck-Demongin/ISA/README.md

 Select a LLM in the list and a vision model (only required for image analysis)

-ISA operates in 2 modes:
+**ISA operates in 2 modes:**

-- _CHAT_ You can have an informal chat with him.
+- _CHAT_ You can have an informal chat with ISA.
-- _PROMPT GENERATOR_ where it specializes in responding with well-formatted prompts (positive and negative)
+- _PROMPT GENERATOR_ where it specializes in responding with well-formatted prompts (SDXL, positive and negative or Flux, positive)

 You can switch modes using the _Generate prompt_ selector in the sidebar at any time.
 ISA has a certain amount of memory which it shares between the two modes.

 For example, you can start asking for 2 messages on a sports car in message mode, then switch to chat mode to reply to ISA on the messages generated.

+**Prompt SDXL or Flux**

+When generating the prompt, ISA can use 2 modes: *SDXL* or *Flux*.
+The messages generated are slightly different, and there is no negative prompt with *Flux* mode.

 ### Good practices